ianwu13/llm_nego_plan_exps/agent_experiments/flask_utils/ec2_setup.md

     * Run `sudo cat /home/bitnami/bitnami_credentials` to print the default password and other info

 1. Move lioness project to `htdocs` directory
+    * Set permissions on the credentials.php file to 777
+    * Set permissions of lioness project directory to 755

 2. Navigate to `http://[your server name]/[your experiment name]/controlpanel.php` in your browser